-- gross proceeds of \$87.2 million from sales of our preferred stock and other equity financing; - gross proceeds of \$28.1 million from borrowings under convertible promissory notes; - gross proceeds of \$0.6 million through external lenders; - gross cash proceeds of \$31.7 million through the Reverse Recapitalization and the PIPE offering; - gross cash proceeds of \$0.6 million from a Program Paycheck Protection loan obtained through the U.S. Small Business Administration.
-This loan was forgiven in January 2021; and - gross cash proceeds of \$0.5 million from a grant from the Michael J. Fox Foundation obtained in January 2021 for our preclinical research funding.
+- gross proceeds of \$87.2 million from sales of our preferred stock and other equity financing; - gross proceeds of \$28.1 million from borrowings under convertible promissory notes; - gross proceeds of \$0.6 million through government lending; - gross cash proceeds of \$31.7 million from the Reverse Recapitalization and the December 2020 PIPE offering; - gross cash proceeds of \$0.6 million from a Program Paycheck Protection loan obtained through the U.S. Small Business Administration, which was forgiven in January 2021; - gross cash proceeds of \$9.3 million from the May 2021 PIPE offering; and - gross cash proceeds of \$15.0 million through the 2021 Avenue Loan.

-We have also been awarded grants from various other organizations, including the U.S. Congressionally Directed Medical Research Program administered by the Department of Defense, the National Multiple Sclerosis Society, and FightMND, a not-for-profit registered charity in Australia, who together have issued us grants totaling approximately \$2.9 million.
+We have also been awarded grants from various other organizations, including the National Multiple Sclerosis Society; FightMND, a not-for-profit registered charity in Australia; and the Michael J. Fox Foundation, who together have issued us grants totaling approximately \$1.9 million.
 We also receive indirect financial support for one of the clinical studies in which we participate, the Healey ALS Platform Trial, administered by the Massachusetts General Hospital, which is conducting a study of our CNM-Au8 drug candidate along with other drugs in a platform trial, at significantly lower costs to us than we would otherwise incur if we were to conduct a comparably designed study on our own at reasonable market rates.
+In December 2019, we were awarded a grant from the U.S. Congressionally Directed Medical Research Program administered by the Department of Defense for \$1.3 million, which as of June 17, 2021, we have determined not to accept.
+No amounts relating to this award were recognized in the financial statements of any period and therefore there will be no impact to our financial position or to the results of our operations or our cash flows for any period.

-The net cash used in our operating activities was \$9.2 million and \$3.3 million for the three months ended March 31, 2021 and 2020, respectively.
-As of March 31, 2021, we had cash of \$48.0 million.
-We expect that the cash on hand as of March 31, 2021 will be sufficient to fund our operations for a period extending beyond twelve months from the date the condensed consolidated financial statements are issued.
+The net cash used in our operating activities was \$17.7 million and \$5.4 million for the six months ended June 30, 2021 and 2020, respectively.
+As of June 30, 2021, we had cash of \$63.0 million.
+We expect that the cash on hand as of June 30, 2021 will be sufficient to fund our operations for a period extending beyond twelve months from the date the condensed consolidated financial statements are issued.
 We have based this estimate on assumptions that may prove to be wrong, and we may exhaust our available capital resources sooner than we anticipate.
-See "- Liquidity and Capital Resources."
+See Liquidity and Capital Resources.
 We expect our expenses to increase significantly in connection with our ongoing activities, particularly as we advance the clinical development of our clinical-stage drug products and continue research and development of our preclinical drug products and initiate additional clinical trials of, and seek regulatory approval for, these and other future drug products.
 As we continue to grow and expand, we will incur more expenses relating to regulatory compliance and sales and marketing personnel as we prepare to commence commercialization once we obtain regulatory approval of our drug products.